War of the Gods (comics)

-War of the Gods was an American four-issue comic book mini-series published by DC Comics in 1991.
+War of the Gods is an American four-issue comic book mini-series published by DC Comics in 1991.

 Primarily centered on the character Wonder Woman, this storyline was intended to celebrate the character's 50th anniversary.
 It was written and drawn by George Pérez, who would leave the Wonder Woman (vol. 2) title following this storyline with #62.

 Prologue

 As shown in the Wonder Woman (vol. 2) issues #51-57, after the Amazons announced themselves to the world in #50, Circe has been behind the scenes watching Diana's every move.
 Circe is responsible for a series of brutal murders that have occurred where various magical artifacts have been stolen.
 The Amazons are framed for these crimes and public hysteria is whipped up against them.
 With the disappearance of Queen Hippolyta, General Phillipus wounded by gunfire and the death of Hellene, some Amazons are taken into custody.
 Steve Trevor is forced by General George Yedziniak to attack Themyscira; an oncoming war is about to begin.